canonical/ubuntu-core-docs/docs/en/coresnaps.md

 priority and incorporate the update back into the regular update service

-- **Unpredictable hardware and network conditions** - in situations that can’t be easily  modelled or predicted, and update system needs to have enough redundancy to handle roll-backs, network-free bootstrapping and autonomous re-provisioning
+- **Unpredictable hardware and network conditions** - in situations that can’t be easily modelled or predicted, any update system needs to have enough redundancy to handle roll-backs, network-free bootstrapping and autonomous re-provisioning